-Today, we're going to explore the ins and outs of a once-great spa manufacturer, Baja Spas.
-If you recently found a Baja Spa while looking for used hot tubs online, this guide should provide you with all of the information you need to make your final decision.
+If you recently found a Baja Spa while looking for used hot tubs online and you're not sure whether or not buying it is a good choice, this guide should provide you with all of the information needed in order to make your final decision.

 Baja Spas Pricing

 Because you won't find a Baja spa in a traditional store these days, you will have to look on the used market.
 The beauty of the used market is that you will end up paying a much lower price for a hot tub compared to a new one.
 The unfortunate thing is that the price for a particular hot tub can vary pretty greatly depending on the year it was made, the overall condition, the additional features, and more.